The Complete Guide

 Critical Role In Animal Care

-Let’s take a look at what a vet tech might do in a private practice setting: When Mrs. Burns comes in with her 12-year-old Boxer Louie, who hasn’t been eating, the vet tech will take she and Louie into an exam room and begin to record information for the doctor.
+Let’s take a look at what a vet tech might do in a private practice setting: When Mrs. Burns comes in with her 12-year-old Boxer Louie, who hasn’t been eating, the vet tech will take her and Louie into an exam room and begin to record information for the doctor.
 The tech will ask Mrs. Burns questions about Louie’s behavior and any other recent changes she has noticed regarding his health.

 The vet tech will then weigh Louie and take his temperature and record this information in Louie’s chart.
 Later, once the vet has examined Louie, the vet tech will be involved in his treatment plan.
 For instance, if the vet has recommended x-rays or blood tests, the tech will be involved to implement the plan and administer care.
 The vet tech may also be required in preparing any medications the vet has prescribed.